geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 	d.
 In the **New Resource Record** window, enter **autodiscover** in the **Alias name (uses parent domain if left blank)** field.

 	e.
 Right-click in the **Fully qualified domain name (FQDN) for target host** field and select **Paste** from the menu that appears.
-This will paste in the expected **Points to address or value** that you copied to the clipboard in step b above.
+This will paste in the expected **Points to address or value** that you earlier copied to the clipboard.

 	f.
 Select **OK**.
-Note how this CNAME (MX) record appears in the details pane on the right for the XXYYZZa.xxxCustomDomainxxx.xxx domain that you previously created.
+Note how this Alias (CNAME) record appears in the details pane on the right for the XXYYZZa.xxxCustomDomainxxx.xxx domain that you previously created.
 Leave your DNS Manager window open as you will return to it in a later step in this task.

 	g.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center.
-On the taskbar at the bottom of the page, select the **Internet Explorer** icon and select the **Microsoft 365 admin center** tab. t this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the CNAME record, or you can wait until you have added all three records and then select **Continue** to verify all three records at once. <br/>
+On the taskbar at the bottom of the page, select the **Internet Explorer** icon and select the **Microsoft 365 admin center** tab.
+At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the CNAME record, or you can wait until you have added all three records and then select **Continue** to verify all three records at once. <br/>

-	If you select **Continue** now, it will display either a checkmark or an exclamation point next to **CNAME Record**.
+	For the purpose of this lab, select **Continue**.
+It will display either a checkmark or an exclamation point next to **CNAME Record**.
 The checkmark in a green circle indicates that it successfully validated the CNAME record for this domain in DNS Manager, and the exclamation point in a red circle indicates that there was a problem with the CNAME record and it did not validate successfully.
 If the CNAME record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again.

 24. You will finish by adding the **TXT record** required by Exchange and Exchange Online Protection service.

 	a.
-Switch back to the **Add DNS records** page in the Microsoft 365 admin center.
-On the taskbar at the bottom of the page, select the **Internet Explorer** icon and select the **Microsoft 365 admin center** tab.
+On the **Add DNS records** page, in the **TXT Records** section, under the **TXT value** column, select the copy icon that appears to the left of the expected value (for example, v=spf1 include:spf.protection.outlook.com -all) to copy this value to the clipboard.

 	b.
-This will return you to the **Add DNS records** page.
-In the **TXT Records** section, under the **TXT value** column, select the copy icon that appears to the left of the expected value (for example, v=spf1 include:spf.protection.outlook.com -all) to copy this value to the clipboard.
+On the taskbar at the bottom of the page, select the **DNS Manager** icon.

 	c.
-On the taskbar at the bottom of the page, select the **DNS Manager** icon.
+In **DNS Manager**, under **Forward Lookup Zones**, right-click the **XXYYZZa.xxxCustomDomainxxx.xxx** domain and select **Other New Records...**

 	d.
-In **DNS Manager**, under **Forward Lookup Zones**, right-click the **XXYYZZa.xxxCustomDomainxxx.xxx** domain and select **Other New Records...**
+In the **Resource Record Type** window that appears, in the **Select a resource record type** field, scroll down and select **Text (TXT),** and then select the **Create Record...** button at the bottom of the window.

 	e.
-In the **Resource Record Type** window that appears, under **Select a resource record type**, scroll down and select **Text (TXT),** and then select the **Create Record...** button at the bottom of the window.
+In the **New Resource Record** window, in the **Text (TXT)** tab, leave the **Record name** field blank.
+However, right-click in the **Text** field and select **Paste** from the menu that appears.
+This will paste in the expected **TXT value** that you earlier copied to the clipboard.

 	f.
-In the **New Resource Record** window, right-click in the **Text** field and select **Paste** from the menu that appears.
-This will paste in the expected **TXT value** that you copied to the clipboard in step b above.
+Select **OK**.

 	g.
-Select **OK**.

-	h.
 On the **Resource Record Type** window, select **Done**.

 25. In **DNS Manager**, you should now see the TXT record that you originally created to verify the domain, along with the MX, CNAME, and TXT records that you created for the Exchange service to work within this domain.
 Minimize the DNS Manager window.